Skip to main content

 Nenthram Pazham Payasam - delicious dessert with nenthram (banana) pazham, jaggery and coconut milk.
 An easy make ahead payasam dish for special occasions and festivals.

 This payasam is a popular dessert in Kerala.
 In Kerala and Nagercoil nenthram pazham is often used in desserts.
 I have already shared a quick halwa with nenthram pazham which can be easily cooked within 15 minutes.
 For best taste make sure to use extremely ripe bananas.
 Here also I used pagu vellam(brown jaggery) and fresh coconut milk for this payasam.
 If you are using canned coconut milk dilute the coconut milk with water as 1:1 ratio.
 When I first tasted this payasam in a restaurant I thought it had chunks of bananas but it was just full of banana pulp with their tiny seeds in it.
-The bananas are cooked until soft and then grounded smoothly.
+The bananas are cooked until soft and then ground smoothly.
 Then the banana pulp is cooked in the jaggery syrup for 15 minutes on medium heat.
 After 15 minutes, we have to add the thin coconut milk.
 For additional flavours dry ginger powder and cardamom powder are added to it.
 Finally the thick coconut milk is added and cooked for a minute and the delicious nenthram pazham payasam is ready to serve.

 Similar Paysam recipes